aclifton-pillar/react-native-with-ci/README.md

 ## Also

-There are a couple of branches:

-* `websocket-middleware-spike` demonstrates creating a Redux middleware for websockets.
-* `redux-websocket-spike` demonstrates using a Redux middleware for websockets that we didn't make

-And there are some other repositories forked from this one that may be of interest:
+There are some other repositories forked from this one that may be of interest:

 * [aclifton-pillar/react-native-websocket-middleware-third-party](https://github.com/aclifton-pillar/react-native-websocket-middleware-third-party)
 * [aclifton-pillar/react-native-websocket-middleware-scaffold](https://github.com/aclifton-pillar/react-native-websocket-middleware-scaffold)